 When in doubt, then you should go over to the official website of the Ministry of Law in Singapore for a full list of moneylenders recognised by and registered with this authority.
 Once you have found a potential money lender, make it a point to check the Ministry of Law’s list found online.
 In case you couldn’t find the name at all, then it’s highly likely that it’s a loanshark.

-(Click HERE for the full list of valid moneylenders in the Singapore Ministry of Law.)
+(Click HERE for the full list of updated licensed moneylenders from Singapore Ministry of Law.)

 But it may be worth noting that there are instances when some licensed moneylenders in Singapore are not found in the list.
 The most common reason for this is if the license has been given to the moneylender just recently.
 In such situation, it may only happen because of the non-updated list and information on the site.
 You may also double-check with the Ministry anytime by giving them a call at their phone numbers – 1800-2255-529.
 This is the best way to get rid of any doubt or uncertainty as to whether the moneylender is licensed or not.